Samboja Lestari: Ecotourism

-Project Impact
+Impact

 Although there is not yet a return to the full biodiversity of the rainforests of Borneo, a secondary forest is growing which it is hoped will eventually become a safe haven for all of Borneo's biodiversity.
 According to Smits in his 2009 TED talk in addition to bird species such as hornbills, 30 species of reptiles, porcupines, pangolins, mouse deer and many other animal species have been recorded.

 The orangutan rehabilitation program at Samboja Lestari started selecting orangutans with adequate natural behaviours to be released into the Kehje Sewen Ecosystem Restoration Concession, owned by PT Rehabilitasi Orangutan Borneo, which is also operated by the BOS Foundation.
 In April 2012, They released their first 3 orangutans from Samboja Lestari in the Kehje Sewen ERC.
 Today, 121 orangutans from Samboja Lestari have been released back into the wild (per July 2021).

 Praise

 Amory Lovins, chief scientist at Colorado's Rocky Mountain Institute claimed Samboja Lestari was possibly "the finest example of ecological and economic restoration in the tropics".